Maybenot: A Framework for Traffic Analysis Defenses: Availability

 \subsection{Simulating Machines}

 Figure~\ref{fig:simulator:sim} shows an example of simulating a machine on the trace from Figure~\ref{fig:simulator:trace}.
 The simulator supports zero or more machines running at the client and server.
-Because machines may run forever (e.g., sending more padding on padding being sent), it is possible to set the maximum number of events (client and server) to simulate, as well as a flag to filter out events only related to network packets.
-The output of the simulator is a vector of events describing the simulated trace.
+Because machines may run forever (e.g. sending more padding on padding being sent), it is possible to set the maximum number of events (client and server) to simulate and a flag to filter out events only related to network packets.
+The simulator's output is a vector of events describing the simulated trace.

 Parsing the output is straightforward.
-The output is a vector of Maybenot events, including a simulated timestamp and a flag indicating whether the event is from the client or server.
-Figure~\ref{fig:simulator:parse} shows an example of printing all events related to network packets at the client.
+The output is a vector of Maybenot events, including a simulated timestamp, a flag indicating whether the event is from the client or server, and a flag (for \texttt{TunnelSent} and \texttt{TunnelRecv} events) indicating whether the packet contains padding.
+Figure~\ref{fig:simulator:parse} shows an example of printing events related to network packets going through the tunnel at the client.

+For more advanced use cases, the simulator exposes a \texttt{sim\_advanced()} method with more comprehensive settings; see Figure~\ref{fig:simulator:args}.
+Notably, the simulator supports optional integration delays at the client and server.
+Integration delays, as the name suggests, can be present in integrations of Maybenot, for example, if Maybenot is running in user space and an integrated protocol runs in kernel space.
+The simulator supports delays surrounding performing actions and reporting events; see the Rust documentation for more details.